openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 document. -->

 ### Overview

 This enhancement proposes the implementation of a more robust and flexible mechanism for enforcing pod placement rejections on OpenShift clusters.
 It will focus on preventing user workloads from being scheduled on control plane nodes and allowing for exceptions based on administrative configurations.

 ### Implementation Strategies

 Update OpenShift Components for Taint Tolerance: Modify OpenShift operators and control plane components to include tolerations for the NoExecute taint on control plane nodes that admins can apply to achieve the goals described here.
 This will ensure that essential services and components are not evicted or prevented from running on these nodes due to the taint.
 The update process should involve a thorough review of all default and critical components to add the necessary toleration, ensuring they continue to operate as expected in environments where the NoExecute taint is applied.
 This step is crucial for maintaining cluster stability and ensuring that core functionalities are not disrupted by the enforcement of the new scheduling policies.

 NoExecute Taint Application: Admins seeking to implement this proposal will need to apply the NoExecute taints to control plane nodes (or specialized nodes) to automatically prevent pods without the specific toleration from being scheduled or remaining on these nodes.
 This approach leverages the kubelet's inherent behavior to ensure compliance with scheduling policies.

-Validating Admission Policy and Binding: Admins seeking to implement this proposal will need to write and apply a new or extend an existing validating admission policy (and binding) to enforce scheduling policies based on namespace labels and pod tolerations.
+Validating Admission Policy and Binding: Admins seeking to i/mplement this proposal will need to write and apply a new or extend an existing validating admission policy (and binding) to enforce scheduling policies based on namespace labels and pod tolerations.
 This policy will validate incoming pod creation and update requests to ensure they do not include tolerations for the node-role.kubernetes.io/control-plane:NoExecute taint (or any other taint/toleration the admin wishes to configure, for special node groups) unless the namespace is explicitly labeled to allow such tolerations.

 Namespace Label Management: Admins seeking to implement this proposal need to introduce tools, scripts or organizational processes to assist administrators in managing labels on namespaces that should be exempt from the default scheduling restrictions.
 This could include automation for emergency situations where rapid response is necessary.

 ### Expected Outcomes

 - Improved protection of critical cluster resources, ensuring that control plane nodes and nodes with resources are shielded from inappropriate workloads.
 - Increased flexibility for administrators to tailor scheduling policies to the specific needs of their organization and operational environment.

 ### Workflow Description